The

 time: number;

-this is a number that indicates the time taken by a tool or process such as image acquisition.
+This number indicates the time a tool or process takes, such as image acquisition.

 tool_time: number;